dombrant/100-days-of-code/r1-log.md

 ### R1D89 (May 20th, 2018)
 Today I did some work on my portfolio website, mainly reordering some of the HTML elements to make the resume section more responsive.

+### R1D90 (May 21st, 2018)
+Today I added another subsection to the resume section of my portfolio website.
+I got the SVGs icons working, which was harder than I thought.